Q. What is the façade construction timeline?

 Q. How will the façade improve Central Park and its customer experience?

-A. Now closing in on its 30th year, Central Park’s new façade will refresh the Perth icon with a beautified, modern, and captivating exterior that will further enhance the building and cement our position as Perth’s premier business destination.
+A. Central Park’s new façade will refresh the Perth icon with a beautified, modern, and captivating exterior that will further enhance the building and cement our position as Perth’s premier business destination.
 The new façade will improve thermal insulation levels, provide greater energy efficiency and improved tenant comfort and also improve the exterior appearance of the Central Park tower.
 This is to be achieved by using the best materials, manufactured in WA, to increase the longevity of the building.

 Q. How will the façade reconstruction affect me getting in and out of Central Park tower?